wavefrontHQ/docs/pages/doc/ui_v2_faq.md

   ![v2 Line plot](images/v2_linechart_single.png)

-  Line plots with more than one line look similar to v1 line plots, though we've made the lines slighty thicker for improved accessibility.
+  Line plots with more than one line look similar to v1 line plots though the colors are different.
 * **Single Stats** charts with sparklines have a changed look.
 You can experiment with sparkline position by selecting **Sparkline > Show Sparkline**.
 Change **Minimum** to 0 for a chart that looks like the v1 chart.

 ### Q: How does the new time picker work?